Eleanor K. Baum: Education

 She attended Midwood High School in Brooklyn, New York where she excelled in advanced science and mathematics classes.
 Although there were a few other girls in her advanced chemistry classes, Baum was the only girl in her advanced physics and advanced mathematics classes.
 Engineering was dominated by men which, in addition to her adolescent rebellion, influenced her to choose it.

 Baum was met with resistance upon applying to engineering colleges: Her high school teachers were discouraging and balked in a similar way that her mother did.
 One of the engineering schools she applied to would not admit her because it did not have a sufficient ladies' room.

 After initial resistance, she was finally accepted to City College of New York.
 She graduated in 1958 as the only woman in her engineering class.
 Baum said, "Being the only girl in college classes was not wonderful... you become all women.
 If I don’t know something, then it’s 'all women can’t..."
 Privacy was also an issue; fellow students were particularly interested in her grades.
 In 1964, she earned her Ph.D from Polytechnic Institute of New York (now New York University Tandon School of Engineering).

 Career

 After graduating from City College of New York, she worked at the Sperry Rand Corporation and General Instrument Corporation, both of the aerospace industry.
 Baum maintained ties to industry through consulting.

 In 1984, Baum became the dean of Pratt Institute's school of engineering in New York, a distinctive role because it made her the first woman dean of an engineering school in the United States.
 Three years later, she became dean of the Albert Nerken School of Engineering at Cooper Union.

+During her tenure at Cooper Union, she is credited with increasing female enrollment in the engineering program from roughly 5% to nearly 40%.